weitzman/multiplesite/README.md

 1. A client can create a config entity whose machine name later conflicts with a name from master.
 Maybe auto-prefix client-made config entities (e.g. bravo-image-style-hero). @todo Investigate \Drupal\Core\Render\Element\MachineName.
 1. Some config entities have broad permissions (e.g. 'Administer image styles').
 We might not want them to delete but add/edit is OK.
     1. Disallow delete and have clients disable instead.
 Implement hook_entity_access() to deny delete operation.
     1. @todo Most config entities don't declare status key so don't have Enable/Disable operations (e.g. Image styles).
-If we add those, we could simply hide disabled entities like Formats does, or provide a segregated UI like Views does (more work).
+If we add those, we could simply hide disabled entities like Formats does, or provide a grouped UI like Views does (more work).
 See https://www.drupal.org/node/1926376.
 A start at addressing this is in the [ms module](https://github.com/weitzman/multiplesite/tree/master/web/modules/custom/ms/ms).
 1. It is possible to have git conflicts when merging from master to client repo.
 There may be a way with [rerere](https://medium.com/@porteneuve/fix-conflicts-only-once-with-git-rerere-7d116b2cec67#.cofpprewi) to save the conflict resolution for use on other client branches.
 1. Features module appears to be a poor fit here.
-We want to allow clients to _partially_ diverge their config entities indefinitely.
+We want to allow clients to _partially_ vary their config entities indefinitely.
 Features allows you to revert config but no other way to benefit from future changes.
+1. Admin pages list and load config entities without overrides so the override system is a poor place for storing client variations.

 Credits